andrewleverette/data_wrangling_with_rust/README.md

 In general, the first two articles provide high level overviews, while the second two article articles take a deeper look into the libraries.

-### Introduction to Datafusion and Apache Arrow
+### Introduction to Apache Arrow and Datafusion

-This article gives an overview of both Datafusion and Apache Arrow.
+This article gives an overview of both Apache Arrow and Datafusion.
 The focus is introducing both of the libraries and exploring their primary use cases.
 Important features are explored at a high level, and code samples are used to provide examples.

 ### Data Aggregation with Datafusion